 Around 200,000 ACL injuries occur every year in the United States, and nearly half of them are complete tears that won’t heal well without surgery.
 At MidJersey Orthopaedics our team of Orthopaedic Surgeons have years of experience providing customized treatment to patients with ACL tears, helping each person regain optimal strength and return to the activities they love.
-If you develop sudden, severe knee pain, call the office in Flemington or Bridgewater, New Jersey, or book an appointment online.
+If you develop sudden, severe knee pain, call the office in Flemington, Bridgewater or Washington, New Jersey, or book an appointment online.

 The anterior cruciate ligament, or ACL, runs diagonally through the center of your knee, connecting the femur, or thigh bone, with the tibia, or shin bone.
 The ACL is one of four ligaments that work together to stabilize your knee joint.
 The ACL, in particular, is essential to allow you to perform twisting or pivoting activities.
 When you try to twist without the ACL functioning properly, the tibia tends to shift forward relative to the femur, and this increased shear in the knee can increase the stress on the other ligaments and the cartilage.
 Thus, having a torn ACL can lead to damaging other structures in the knee.

 During sports or other activities, the ACL injury can occur by:

 ACL injuries are most common in high-demand sports such as soccer, basketball, skiing, and football.

 Symptoms of an ACL injury can vary from person-to-person depending on whether other structures were injured as well, but common symptoms include:

 The physician at MidJersey Orthopaedics will perform the following to make a diagnosis: